 How can you be more accountable at work?

 This is a big question!
-What do I mean by being more accountable and why is it important for Assistants?
+What do I mean by being more accountable, and why is it important for Assistants?

 For me, being accountable means taking control of your own success, managing your workload, your career and your relationship with your Executive and your colleagues.
-It means, making decisions and taking ownership of the results.
+It means making decisions and taking ownership of the results.

-It is incredibly important for us to be accountable for our work but, for some reason, this is something that we struggle with.
+We must be accountable for our work but, for some reason, this is something that we struggle with.

 This, my friends, is a load of rubbish!
-The role is changing, there are more opportunities for assistants than ever before and we must, must, must be accountable for our own success.
+The role is changing, there are more opportunities for assistants than ever before, and we must, must, must be accountable for our own success.